department-of-veterans-affairs/va.gov-team/products/platform/analytics/analytics-product-outline.md

 ## Overview

-The Platform Analytics team seeks to provide analytics as a data platform and analytics
+The Platform Analytics team seeks to provide analytics as a data platform and educational resources and support for VFS teams to build towards data-informed outcomes.

-*After you've explored the problem and through testing / hypothesis have identified the ideal solution, write up one sentence describing the solution you'll be creating.*

 ## Problem Statement